prisonerjohn/sensing-machines/docs/_posts/2019-09-16-computer-vision.md

 <details>
     <summary>What defines the background?</summary>
-    <p>This can greatly vary depending on the type of sensor used, the environment, and the application.
+    <p>This varies depending on the type of sensor used, the environment, and the application.
 When using a depth sensor, we can actually use a pixel's distance from the camera to determine if it's in the background or not.
-In general for 2D video, a background pixel is one that is considered stable, i.e. that does not change it's value much or at all.</p>
+In general for 2D video, a background pixel is one that is considered stable, i.e. that does not change its value much or at all.</p>
 </details>

 Background subtraction requires that we have a background frame as a reference.
 We can do this by saving a video frame in memory, and comparing future frames to it in our update loop.